(previously known as Gadirtha inexacta)

 The caterpillar pupates in a papery cocoon covered in bits of chewed leaf.
 The pupa is famous for being able to produce sounds when disturbed, by rubbing projections on the abdominal skin against the hind surface of the cocoon.

-The adult moth is patchy brown, with two dark marks on the costa of each forewing.
+The adult moth has patchy brown forewings, each with a variable pattern including two dark marks on the costa.
 The hindwings are brown, darkening toward the margins.
 The moth has very hairy legs.

 The species occurs in Asia, including

 Ian F.B.
 Common,

 Moths of Australia, Melbourne University Press, 1990, p.
 38.

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art,